raga2560/angular-lightning-webpack-starter/README.md

 # use Hot Module Replacement
 npm run server:dev:hmr
 ```
-go to [http://0.0.0.0:3000](http://0.0.0.0:3000) or [http://localhost:3000](http://localhost:3000) in your browser
+go to [http://localhost:3000/main](http://localhost:3000/sidebar/) or [http://localhost:3000/sidebar/](http://localhost:3000/sidebar/) in your browser

 ## File Structure
 We use the component approach in our starter.
 This is the new standard for developing Angular apps and a great way to ensure maintainable code by encapsulation of our behavior logic.
 A component is basically a self contained app usually in a single file or a folder with each concern as a file: style, template, specs, e2e, and component class.
 Here's how it looks:
 ```
 angular-lightning-webpack-starter
  ├──config/                            * our configuration │   ├──helpers.js                     * helper functions for our configuration files
  │   ├──spec-bundle.js                 * ignore this magic that sets up our Angular testing environment │   ├──karma.conf.js                  * karma config for our unit tests │   ├──protractor.conf.js             * protractor config for our end-to-end tests │   ├──webpack.dev.js                 * our development webpack config
  │   ├──webpack.prod.js                * our production webpack config
  │   └──webpack.test.js                * our testing webpack config
  │
- ├──src/                           * our source files that will be compiled to javascript │   ├──main.browser.ts            * our entry file for our browser environment │   │
+ ├──src/                               * our source files that will be compiled to javascript │   │
  │   ├──index.js                       * Template for index.html: where we generate our index page
  │   │
  │   ├──polyfills.ts                   * our polyfills file
  │   │
- │   ├──app/                       * WebApp: folder
+ │   ├──apps/                          * WebApp: folder
+ │   │   ├──main.browser.ts            * our entry file for the first application
+ │   │   ├──main                       * First application: main
+ │   │   │   ├──app.component.spec.ts  * a simple test of components in app.component.ts
+ │   │   │   ├──app.e2e.ts             * a simple end-to-end test for /
+ │   │   │   └──app.component.ts       * a simple version of our App component components
+ │   │   ├──sidebar.browser.ts         * our entry file for the second application
+ │   │   └──sidebar                    * Second application: sidebar
  │   │       ├──app.component.spec.ts  * a simple test of components in app.component.ts
  │   │       ├──app.e2e.ts             * a simple end-to-end test for /
  │   │       └──app.component.ts       * a simple version of our App component components
  │   │
  │   └──assets/                        * your assets
  │       ├──[...]
  │       └──service-worker.js          * ignore this.
 Web App service worker that's not complete yet │ │
  ├──tslint.json                        * typescript lint config
  ├──typedoc.json                       * typescript documentation generator
  ├──tsconfig.json                      * typescript config used outside webpack ├──tsconfig.webpack.json              * config that webpack uses for typescript ├──package.json                       * what npm/yarn uses to manage it's dependencies ├──webpack.config.js                  * webpack main configuration file └──yarn.lock                          * yarn's locked dependencies
 ```
 ___